Applying for financial aid has never been easier.

-The new, nationally recognized Washington College Grant (formerly the State Need Grant) makes a college degree affordable.
-The maximum award amount will cover full tuition for in-state students at Western, and because it’s a grant, there is ordinarily no need to pay it back.
+If you’re a Washington resident, you will automatically be considered for the Washington College Grant when you submit the FAFSA or WASFA.
+The nationally recognized Washington College Grant makes a college degree affordable for Washington students.
+The maximum award amount will cover full tuition for in-state students at Western, and there is no need to pay it back.

 We're here to help you understand the cost of your education.